 GRAT.
 A grantor-retained annuity trust works on the same principle as a QPRT but allows you to transfer other assets; you receive payments back from the trust for a specified period.

 Crummey trust.
-This allows you to enjoy both the control of a trust that will transfer assets to loved ones at a later date and the tax savings of an outright current gift.
+This allows you to enjoy both the control of a trust that will transfer assets to loved ones at a later date and the tax savings of an outright current gift of up to the annual exclusion.